-- xviii.
-Review of the council's policy for dealing with the press/media; - xix.
-Review of the council's employment policies and procedures; - xx.
-Review of the council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
-Determining the time and place of ordinary meetings of the full council up to and including the next annual meeting of full council. - 6.
-Extraordinary meetings of the council and committees and subcommittees - a The Chairman of the Council may convene an extraordinary meeting of the council at any time. - b If the Chairman of the Council does not call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not call an extraordinary meeting within 7 days of having been requested by to do so by 3 members of the committee [or the sub-committee], any 3 members of the committee [and the sub-committee] may convene an extraordinary meeting of a committee [and a sub-committee].
+5. Extraordinary meetings of the Authority and committees and subcommittees

+- a The Chairman of the Authority may convene an extraordinary meeting of the Authority at any time. - b If the Chairman of the Authority does not call an extraordinary meeting of the Authority within seven days of having been requested in writing to do so by two members, any two members may convene an extraordinary meeting of the Authority.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two members. - c The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not call an extraordinary meeting within 7 days of having been requested by to do so by 3 members of the committee [or the sub-committee], any 3 members of the committee [or the sub-committee] may convene an extraordinary meeting of a committee [or a sub-committee].

-7. Previous resolutions
+6. Previous resolutions

-- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 9 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) above has been disposed of, no similar motion may be moved within a further six months.
+- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 3 Members to be given to the Proper Officer in accordance with standing order 8 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 6 (a) above has been disposed of, no similar motion may be moved within a further six months.

-8. Voting on appointments
+7. Voting on appointments

-a Where more than two persons have been nominated for a position to be filled by the council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
+a Where more than two persons have been nominated for a position to be filled by the Authority and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
 This process shall continue until a majority of votes is given in favour of one person.
-A tie in votes may be settled by the casting vote exercisable by the chairman of the meeting.
+A tie in votes may be settled by the casting vote exerciseable by the chairman of the meeting.

-9. Motions for a meeting that require written notice to be given to the Proper Officer
+8. Motions for a meeting that require written notice to be given to the Proper Officer